silicakes/blog.silicak.es/_posts/2015-08-28-fun-with-jsbeautifier.md

 ## Unpacking? deobfuscating?

-before we go any further, here are the two definition, taking straight from wikipedia:
+before we go any further, here are the two definition, taken straight from wikipedia:

 ### Packing
 > * Reducing the redundancy in the script (by removing comments, white space and shorten variable and functions names).
 This does not alter the behavior of the script.